joostdecock/site/_includes/pattern-docs/carlton.md

 Iron fusible interfacing to:

  - The cuff facings
- - The sleevecap on the topsleeve and undersleeve parts
+ - Along the sleevecap on the topsleeve and undersleeve parts, see markings on the pattern parts
- - The armholes on the front and back
+ - Along the armholes on the front and back, see markings on the pattern parts
- - The shoulder seam on front and back
+ - Along the shoulder seam on front and back, see markings on the pattern parts
- - The neckline at the back
+ - Along the neckline at the back, see markings on the pattern part
+ - The pocket flaps
+ - The pocket welts
+ - Around the inner pockets, see markings on the pattern parts
+ - Along the top edge of the patch pockets, see markings on the pattern part
+ - Along the hem, see markings on the pattern parts

 > ##### Make sure to extend the interfacing into the seam allowance
 >